UMDBPP/TUFFcode/README.md

 5. You're ready to launch!

 Note: Run TUFF_calibration with its experiment procedure for more accurate readings

+## Code Structure 📁
+The code is broken up as follows:

+- 📁`Data Analysis`: Python Juypter Notebook analysis of TUFF data
+    - 📁`Data`: All data collected across our 4 flights.
+Includes formatted and unformatted data
+    - 🏃`*.py`: Files with analysis.
+Run them to see graphs of our data
+- 🏃`Launch_Day_Tester/Launch_Day_Tester.ino`: Extra file to put various tests in
+- 🏃`TUFF_Calibrator/TUFF_Calibrator.ino`: Gets calibration value for tension sensor.
+See file for details
+- 🏃`TUFF_Flight_Data_Collector/TUFF_Flight_Data_Collector.ino`: Collects data during flight and writes to an SD card

 # Specs 🔌
 - [High Accuracy S-Beam Load Cell](https://www.omega.com/en-us/force-strain-measurement/load-cells/lc103b/p/LC103B-25): ±0.005 lbs